jmonlong/manu-vggafannot/manuscript.md

 We have updated it to accept GAF files that have been sorted, compressed and indexed as explained above.

 The new version of the sequenceTubeMap can also display multiple layers of haplotypes or reads.
-As *reads*, the user can now add layers of annotations represented and prepared as indexed GAF files.
+As *reads*, the user can now add layers of annotations represented as indexed GAF files.
 A different color or color palette can be assigned to each layer to facilitate the visualization of different datasets in the same local pangenome region.
 For example, one could visualize the coding regions of genes and coverage tracks for different cell types from the ENCODE project (Fig ??).